liamb09/blog/_posts/2024-06-26-intro-and-portfolio-reflection.md

 layout:      post
 title:       "Introduction + Portfolio Reflection"
 date:        2024-06-26 16:00:00 -0500
-description: In this post, I discuss how I made my portfolio site.
+description: This post goes through how I made my portfolio site.
 image:       website.png
-tags:        coding fun
+tags:        coding interesting
 ---

-## Introduction

 Hi!
 My name is Liam, and this is the first post in my blog.
 I have just finished building this site that serves to showcase my projects, but more on that later.